softwaresaved/2020-04-30-ramp-swc/novice/git/index.md

 ---------------------------------------------------------------
-## 3. Version Control Alternatives ##
+## Version Control Alternatives ##

 ![Version Control Alternatives](img/slides/version-control-with-git-slides - 08.jpg)

-These are the most popular current Version Control systems.
+**These are the most popular current Version Control systems**:

-**Subversion** has been around since about 2000, it was developed to replace the venerable **Concurrent Versioning System (CVS)** It introduced such revolutionary concepts as the ability to move and rename files whilst retaining their version history.
+**Subversion** has been around since about 2000, it was developed to replace the venerable **Concurrent Versioning System (CVS)**.
+It introduced such revolutionary concepts as the ability **rename** files whilst retaining their version history.

 Both **Mercurial** and **Git** arose from the need to find a new Version Control System for the Linux Kernel, after BitKeeper became non-free in 2005.

-Whereas with **Subversion** a single master copy of the repository (the files under version control) exists - the only place where all revision history is kept,  **Mercurial** and **Git** are newer and work a little differently - they are **Distributed** Version control systems - each developer in a team has his own copy of the repository which are then synchronised.
+With **Subversion** a single master copy of the repository (the files under version control) exists - the only place where all revision history is kept.

+**Mercurial** and **Git** are newer and work a little differently - they are **Distributed** Version control systems - each developer in a team has their **own full copy** of the repository which are then synchronised.
 You can use Git without a network connection and there's no single point of failuire.

-**Git** was written by Linus Torvalds (maintainer of the Linux kernel), to scratch his own itch, so if you think it's idiosyncractic in places, you know who to blame.
+**Git** was written by Linus Torvalds **(who he?)** (maintainer of the Linux kernel), to scratch his own itch, so if you think it's idiosyncractic in places, you know who to blame.

 Git has found wider prominence partly through the rise of **GitHub** - a web based Git repository hosting service which simplifies collaboration.
 GitHub also provide bells and whistles like **bug tracking**, **task management** and other tools for managing software projects.